Climate and Average Weather Year Round in Sydney Australia

 The average hourly wind speed in Sydney does not vary significantly over the course of the year, remaining within 0.5 miles per hour of 7.8 miles per hour throughout.

 The predominant average hourly wind direction in Sydney varies throughout the year.

 The wind is most often from the south for 2.1 months, from March 22 to May 26, with a peak percentage of 36% on April 29.
 The wind is most often from the west for 3.9 months, from May 26 to September 23, with a peak percentage of 44% on July 3.
 The wind is most often from the east for 4.5 months, from November 8 to March 22, with a peak percentage of 39% on January 1.

 Sydney is located near a large body of water (e.g., ocean, sea, or large lake).
 This section reports on the wide-area average surface temperature of that water.

 The average water temperature experiences some seasonal variation over the course of the year.

-The time of year with warmer water lasts for 3.6 months, from December 31 to April 17, with an average temperature above 72°F. The day of the year with the warmest water is February 11, with an average temperature of 74°F.
+The time of year with warmer water lasts for 3.5 months, from January 1 to April 16, with an average temperature above 72°F. The month of the year in Sydney with the warmest water is February, with an average temperature of 73°F.

-The time of year with cooler water lasts for 3.8 months, from June 23 to October 18, with an average temperature below 66°F. The day of the year with the coolest water is August 16, with an average temperature of 64°F.
+The time of year with cooler water lasts for 3.8 months, from June 23 to October 17, with an average temperature below 66°F. The month of the year in Sydney with the coolest water is August, with an average temperature of 64°F.

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.